sofa-framework/sofa/applications/plugins/PSL/README.md

 - explicit aliasing (to simplify scene writing).
 - preserve scene structure when it is loaded & saved.

-To give you a taste of the language in its JSON flavor here is a small scene in which we import the SoftRobotActuator library.
-This library contains templates, on of them is the PneuNets actuator.
+To give you a taste of the language in its JSON flavor here is a small scene composed of two *psl* files.
+One of the *psl* is a library of Template as the PneuNet actuator, it is called SoftRobotActuator, the other is the scene loaded in Sofa.
 Once imported, the template is then instanciated in the scene.
+Here is how look the resulting scene:
 ```css
 Node : {
 	name : "myNameIsRoot"